UMC GRANTS PROGRAM FREQUENTLY ASKED QUESTIONS

 - What is a Community Grant Reader?

-To expand the diversity in UMC’s grantmaking and to incorporate community perspectives into the process, United Midcoast Charities is pleased to announce the new role of Community Grant Reader as part of the 2020 grant review process.
+To expand the diversity in UMC’s grantmaking and to incorporate community perspectives into the process, United Midcoast Charities is pleased to announce the new role of Community Grant Reader.
+We now plan on implementing this additional role as part of the 2021 grant review process.
 All residents of Knox and Waldo county are welcome to participate as community grant readers, especially those with living/lived experience in our focus areas.
 The grant reader process will take place entirely online, so internet access is required to participate.
-Readers will each be assigned three applications, and should plan on taking about four to six hours to complete their reviews during the month of April.

 - My application was rejected.
 Why can’t you fund my project/organization?